Harshithappu-2003/Devrse/apiList.md

 - GET /user/requests/received
 - GET /user/connections

+- feed api is most imp api this api will bring data of other users
 - GET /user/feed - Gets you the profiles of other users on platform

 Status: ignored, interested, accepted, rejected